 Where an eligible organisation applies on behalf of another eligible organisation, the application will not be considered.

-CBP will not fund projects by:
+CBP will not fund:

 - individuals or groups of individuals